 The latest models are designed to drive without a steering wheel or brake pedal, but current cars will be equipped with those features during their initial runs on public roads, according to the company.

-, a human will ride in the cars and take control, it added.
+In an event of an emergency, a human will ride in the cars and take control, it added.

-will help Google understand how well its technology works around other vehicles steered by people.
+Its self-driving car project will help Google understand how well its technology works around other vehicles steered by people.

 Company executives hope self-driving cars using its technology will be joining the flow of daily traffic by the end of the decade.